IAmTerror/slimer_script_python/README.md

     upload_slimer_script_log(backup_file)
     ```

 7. Create on your server (if you want to make a remote backup of your logs) a directory at your convenience for the Phoenix Down Script application.
-In this directory you have to create a `log/slimer_script folder`.
-Then inside the `log/slimer_script folder`, you need to create a `logger` sub-folder ;
+In this directory you have to create a `log/slimer_script` folder.
+Then inside the `log/slimer_script` folder, you need to create a `logger` sub-folder ;

 8. Run `main.py` !
 Additional information : Slimer Script is above all intended to be executed automatically by your OS, via your task scheduler if you are on Windows, or `crontab` if you are on Linux.